 Occasionally, it quietly and unexpectedly sneaks up on me.
 But usually, when I find myself confusing solitude for loneliness, it's because being on my own no longer represents a brief escape from constant social interactions with family, friends, co-workers, or loved ones.
-Rather, it happens when I'm feeling unsure and insecure, usually subliminally.
+Rather, it happens when I'm feeling unsure and insecure, usually unconsciously.
 Heartache, homesickness, the loss of a friend, or trauma brought upon by forces outside our control make it harder to find joy and humor, especially when we're by ourselves.

 Step 1: Get In Touch With Yourself

 When You Miss Someone: Even in the healthiest relationships, we can lose track of certain parts of ourselves and what makes us feel content.
 I find that the most difficult part of a breakup or a falling out with a friend is suddenly not having that person to reminisce with or blaming yourself for the demise.
 But just because the relationship is over or strained doesn't mean that the memories have run off somewhere, disappeared, or that you've lost some essence of yourself.
-It can feel good to have someone validate your quirks and experiences, but not if you can do so internally.
+It can feel good to have someone validate your quirks and experiences, but not if you can't do so internally.

 First, try jotting down some memories and affirmations.
 If you need some prompts, ask yourself questions like: What did we laugh about together?
 What did I learn from this person?
 What did they learn from me?
 What do I want to take with me, and what do I want to let go?